celer-network/cBridge-transfer-widget/README.md

 # Whitelist
 whitelisted the support chains and tokens into chains_${env}.ts file

-for example add USDC to BSC Testnet chain .
+for example, add USDC to BSC Testnet chain .

 ```
 bscTest: {